Information Theoretic Lower Bounds for Information Theoretic Upper Bounds: Discussion

 Together with \cref{thm:main} we obtain the following algorithmic-independent result: \begin{theorem} There exists a family of distributions $\mathcal{D}$, such that for any algorithm $A$ and $m>3$, there exists a distribution $D\in \mathcal{D}$ such that if $\Delta_S(w_S) \le 1/54$ and $|S|>m$ then :

 but for any algorithm $A$ and distribution $D\in \mathcal{D}$:

 \end{theorem} In other words, even without algorithmic assumptions, we can construct a class of distributions which make the problem \emph{easy to learn}, but the information bounds are still dimension dependent.
-In particular, for any algorithm such that $\Delta_S(w_S) = O(1/m)$ we will have that the bound in \cref{eq:xu} is order of:
+In particular, for any algorithm such that $\Delta_S(w_S) = O(1/m)$ we will have that the bound in \cref{eq:xu} is order of $\Omega\left(\sqrt{d}/m\right)$.
+A slightly more fine-grained analysis (see \cref{apx:finegrain}) we can even show that, through \cite{xu2017information} information theoretic bounds, the information bound can, at best, provide a generalization bound of order:

 \paragraph{Comparison to uniform convergence bounds:} Notice that \cref{eq:infortonaive} is the standard generalization bound that can be obtained for \emph{any} ERM algorithm in the setting of stochastic convex optimization.
 In detail, through a standard covering number argument (\citealp[thm 5]{shalev2009stochastic}) it is known that, when $f$ is $1$-Lipschitz (not necessarily convex even):